-GRI INDICAT OR DESCRIPTION REPORT SECTION PAGE GRI 102: GEN IERAL DISCLOSURES ORGANIZATI ONAL PROFILE 102-1 Name of the organisation About Dakota; Our major operational activities include sewing, cutting, embroidery, printing, ironing, pre-shrinking, washing, drying, trading and purchasing of garments, and as well as inspection and warehousing.
+GRI INDICATO R DESCRIPTION REPORT SECTION PAGE GRI 102: GENE RAL DISCLOSURES ORGANIZATIO NAL PROFILE 102-1 Name of the organisation About Dakota; Our major operational activities include sewing, cutting, embroidery, printing, ironing, pre-shrinking, washing, drying, trading and purchasing of garments, and as well as inspection and warehousing.
 Our R&D team is also involved in 08 102-2 Activities, brands, products and services About Dakota 08 102-3 Location of headquarters About the Report 11 102-4 Location of operations Private Limited Company N/A 102-5 Ownership and legal form About Dakota; We operate in apparel and textile manufacturing, and supply to fashion retailers and garment suppliers located in Europe (65%), North America (18%), Asia (10%) and South America (7%).
 08 102-6 Markets served About Dakota; Our People; Performance Data Summary 08 22 58 102-7 Scale of the organisation Performance Data Summary; Only a small portion of our activities are performed by workers who are employed by third-party hiring companies.
 58 102-8 Information on employees and other workers Striving for Operational Excellence 38 102-9 Supply chain In June 2018, we opened our first fabric mill, Texson.
 It shall be included in the report scope from next year.
-42 102-10 Significant changes to the organisation and its supply chain Greening our Chemical Inventory 55 102-11 102-12 Precautionary Principle or approach External initiatives Sustainability at Dakota 15
+42 102-10 Significant changes to the organisation and its supply chain Greening our Chemical Inventory 55 102-11 Precautionary Principle or approach Sustainability at Dakota 15 102-12 External initiatives

-GRI INDICATOR R DESCRIPTION REPORT SECTION PAGE GRI 102: GENE RAL DISCLOSURES 102-13 Membership of associations About Dakota; Our major operational activities include sewing, cutting, embroidery, printing, ironing, pre-shrinking, washing, drying, trading and purchasing of garments, and as well as inspection and warehousing.
+GRI INDICA ATOR DESCRIPTION REPORT SECTION PAGE GRI 102: G ENERAL DISCLOSURES 102-13 Membership of associations About Dakota; Our major operational activities include sewing, cutting, embroidery, printing, ironing, pre-shrinking, washing, drying, trading and purchasing of garments, and as well as inspection and warehousing.
 Our R&D team is also involved in the design of garments.
-17 STRATEGY 102-14 Statement from senior decision-maker Message from the chairman 12 ETHICS AND IN NTEGRITY 102-16 Values, principles, standards and norms of behaviour About Dakota; Sustainability at Dakota 15 GOVERNANCE 102-18 Governance structure About Dakota; Sustainability at Dakota 15 STAKEHOLDER ENGAGEMENT 102-40 List of stakeholder groups Stakeholder Engagement 19 102-41 Collective bargaining agreements Our People All workers in Cambodia (77%) are covered by collective bargaining agreements.
+17 STRATEGY 102-14 Statement from senior decision-maker Message from the chairman 12 ETHICS AN ID INTEGRITY 102-16 Values, principles, standards and norms of behaviour About Dakota; Sustainability at Dakota 15 GOVERNA NCE 102-18 Governance structure About Dakota; Sustainability at Dakota 15 STAKEHOL DER ENGAGEMENT 102-40 List of stakeholder groups Stakeholder Engagement 19 102-41 Collective bargaining agreements Our People All workers in Cambodia (77%) are covered by collective bargaining agreements.
 22 102-42 Identifying and selecting stakeholders Focus on Material Topics; Stakeholder Engagement 18 19 102-43 Approach to stakeholder engagement 102-44 Key topics and concerns raised